Translate

 Dotted line marks the boundary of Judah and Benjamin

-In addition, there are numerous important Kabalistic or mystical concepts and references to the southeast.
-But, here Ronny Reich conclusively resolved that the only portion of Judah's land that can possibly intersect the southeast corner of the altar plinth was recently found at the rock-cut-temple, in the City of David and that was used at the time of the patriarchs.
-Further, the only water system at this site, an essential requirement for frequent temple sacrifices, was last used in 1535 BCE, which overlaps with the last 30 years of Jacob's life in the region.
+In addition, there are numerous important Kabbalistic or mystical concepts and references to the southeast.
+But, here Ronny Reich conclusively resolved that the only portion of Judah's land that can possibly intersect the southeast corner of the altars' plinth was recently found at the rock-cut-temple, in the City of David and that was used at the time of the patriarchs.
+Further, the only water system at this site, an essential requirement for frequent temple sacrifices, was last used in 1535 BCE, during Jacob or Israel's last 30 years in the region before their immigration to Egypt.
+Here Chizkuni is critical because there is no prefix associated with 'the' altar King David designated further up the mountain, on the area of the Temple Mount.

 The 12th Century commentator Rashi, rendered the the altar base:

-North is on the right of this image and the image above
+North (right), this image and the image above

-The fundamental and indigenous, tribal right to a permanent temple, on their land, belonged to Benjamin.
+The fundamental and indigenous, tribal right to a permanent temple on tribal land, belonged to Benjamin.
 Why?
 Because, Benjamin did not participate in the sale of Joseph.
-But, it was not clear to tribe Benjamin which end of its land the temple would be built and that opened grounds for the fiercest tribal competition.
-Ephraim (Joseph's son) demanded it be on its southern border with northernmost Benjamin, Judah demanded it be on its northern border adjacent to Benjamin's southernmost border.
+But, it was never made clear to the leaders of tribe Benjamin whether the temple would be built on their southern or northern boundary and that opened grounds for the fiercest tribal competition.
+Ephraim (Joseph's son) demanded it be on their southern border with northernmost Benjamin, Judah demanded it be on their northern border adjacent to Benjamin's southernmost border.

-Following the 300 years of settlement, and a plague that ravaged the nation, King David opposed the ancestral claims of Ephraim and on Prophet Gad's advice he built 'an altar', on the summit of Mount Moriah at a location inside Benjamins land, close to the border with Judah.
+After Israel returned from Egypt, during the first 300 years of resettlement, a tragic plague ravaged the nation.
+To stop it, on Prophet Gad's advice King David repented and built 'an altar', on the summit of Mount Moriah at a location entirely inside Benjamins land, which opposed the ancestral claims of Ephraim.
+It was close to the border with Judah, but none of its corners fell within Judah's territory.
 The language difference for 'altar' used in Tanach is startling - מִזְבֵּ֔חַ (miz-bei-ach) without the ה (ha) prefix; not 'the altar', but he built 'an altar':

 2 Samuel 24:18